DOTS: The Start of Art

 Why?

 DOTS are the simplest way to begin a drawing—one mark at a time.
 Each new DOT is an opportunity to adjust, to place the next more carefully.
-With DOTS, mistakes stay small, and the drawing grows through correction as much as creation.
+With DOTS, mistakes stay small, and the drawing grows through correction.

 Goals of this section:

-2. Learn to Use DOTS with random placement—Being random is an art form.
+2. Learn to manipulate DOTS with random placement—Being random is an art.

 3. Learn to utilize DOTS for finishing touches, highlights, and more.

-If you have never drawn anything in your life, then start with the humble DOT.
+If you have never drawn anything in your life, then start with a DOT.
 Entire drawings can be created using DOTS.
 Draw one DOT and begin your artistic journey.
 If you wish to go further draw a second DOT.
 You can do this digitally or by using tactile methods like pencils, pens, charcoal or paint.
-Now, connect the DOTS, and you have a line.
-Why?
-We use this method to train our hands to create.
-We train our eyes to see and our hands to draw.
-We first learn techniques, rules, and methods only to forget them later.
-Our brains magically complete the work without thinking about every step eventually.
+Now, connect the DOTS, and you have a LINE.

 20250307_100445

-By definition, a dot is a distinct point made with a pointed instrument.
-Dots are designed by artists.
+By definition, a DOT is a distinct point made with a pointed instrument.
+DOTS are designed by artists.
 They can be uniform or varied in shape.
+They can be any color and any size.
+Often, varying the size or directional pull of a DOT, through light or weight, can add interest to an image.

 TRY IT: